 - Requesting auxiliary services (interpreters, alternative texts, CART reporting, video captioning, test proctoring, etc.)

 - Requesting that Accommodation Letters be sent to their professors on a semester-by-semester basis.
-Registered students must send the Disability Services Specialist their semester schedules each semester.
-This schedule indicates that the student wishes to receive accommodations again that semester and that Disability Services has the student’s permission to inform their professors of their accommodations.
+Registered students must send the Accessibility Services Specialist their semester schedules each semester.
+This schedule indicates that the student wishes to receive accommodations again that semester and that Accessibility Services has the student’s permission to inform their professors of their accommodations.
 It is not done automatically.
-Semester schedules can be sent via (), by fax (256-233-8143), or in person to Disability Services.
+Semester schedules can be sent via (), by fax (256-233-8143), or in person to Accessibility Services.
 Schedules should include the following information:

 - Student Name

 - Course Name

 The following services and accommodations may be offered to students registered with Accessibility Services.
 Please note that this is not an inclusive list of accommodations that Accessibility Services offers and all accommodation requests are made on an individualized basis.

 Students are encouraged to sign up for a free individual membership for Bookshare (www.bookshare.org).
 Bookshare has accessible textbooks readily available for members.
 Accessibility Services will work with individuals and Bookshare to verify disabilities and to help students utilize the website and technology.

 If books are not readily available from Bookshare, students may request accessible reading materials from Accessibility Services.
 Please request Alt-Text conversions with at least 6 weeks’ notice and schedule an appointment to provide proof-of-purchase of textbooks .
 Formats such as Braille, Braille music, and Tactile Formats require 12 working weeks to complete.
 We cannot guarantee that we will fulfill all last-minute requests, but we will make a good-faith effort to fulfill the request.
 The following information will be needed when you make a request: